Lemoncode/d3js-typescript-examples/02-single-bar-stack-layout/Readme.md

 - Let's add all the settings.
 IMPORTANT this time the height will be fixed (we will name that const **barHeight** and the width will be dynamic).

+> As an enhancemente this time we will take the keys from the data arraty.

 _./src/index.ts_

 ```typescript